-With that being said, I'm kicking off a new series of interviews today with young millionaire investors (you can follow the entire Young Millionaire Investor Series).
+With that being said, I'm kicking off a new series of interviews today with young entrepreneurs (you can follow the entire Young Millionaire Investor Series).
 Some you may recognize, others are more secretive.
 Regardless, they all have insightful lessons that we can apply to our own lives.

 To start the series, I'd like to present Chris Huse, who is the co-founder and CEO of Media Strike, which is the largest sports ad network in the United States.
 He is essentially an online entrepreneur, and has been working in the ad network space for about 10 years.

 Let's get to know Chris Huse a little better…

 The first thing people want to know is who you are and how you made your first million?

 Chris: Well, I'm currently the CEO of Media Strike.
 We are the 4th largest collection of sports properties, just behind NFL.com.
 We help premium sports publishers monetize their online ad inventory We currently have 900+ publishers who rely on us to bring them quality campaigns from Fortune 1000 companies like Nike, Sports Authority, Nissan, and more.

 I've been working in the ad network space for about 10 years, and spent time working for companies like ValueClick, Dotomi, Zack's Investor Reach, and HotChalk Media.
 My goal to get to my first million was to build a low overhead, highly profitable company (which is Media Strike).